parsonsmatt/parsonsmatt.github.io/_posts/2023-05-11-working_with_haskell_callstack.markdown

 ```

 This function freezes the `CallStack` for the *argument* of the function.
-This is useful if you want to provide a wrapper around a function that manipulates or reports on the `CallStack` in some way, but you don't want that poluting any other `CallStack`.
+This is useful if you want to provide a wrapper around a function that manipulates or reports on the `CallStack` in some way, but you don't want that polluting any other `CallStack`.

 Let's call that before `getSrcLoc` and see what happens.